Mpox

 What are the symptoms of mpox infection?

-Mpox causes signs and symptoms which usually begin within a week but can start 1–21 days after exposure.
+Mpox causes symptoms which usually begin within a week but can start up to three weeks after exposure.

 The rash can appear on any part of the body.
 It starts as spots which turn into ulcers or small blisters filled with fluid.
 The blisters eventually form scabs and fall off.
 Some people may have one or a few blisters, whereas others can have hundreds.

-Mpox can be fatal in some cases.
-Children, pregnant people and people with weak immune systems, including people living with HIV, are at higher risk for serious illness and death due to complications from mpox.
+Mpox can be fatal.
+Children, pregnant people and people with weak immune systems, including people living with HIV, infected with mpox are at higher risk of serious illness and death.

 close-up of leg showing visible mpox symptoms